Gogumee/3D-CODED/README.md

-# 3D-CODED : 3D Correspondences by Deep Deformation
+# 3D-CODED : 3D Correspondences by Deep Deformation :page_with_curl:

 This repository contains the source codes for the paper [3D-CODED : 3D Correspondences by Deep Deformation](http://imagine.enpc.fr/~groueixt/3D-CODED/index.html).
 The task is to put 2 meshes in point-wise correspondence.
 Below, given 2 humans scans with holes, the reconstruction are in correspondence (suggested by color).